youngklee/ZenPackers/controlcenter/impact.rst

   Note:

    - You must install them in link mode
-   - You should use the devshell environment: zendev devshell
+   - You should not use the devshell environment (its broken):
+     Instead use zope container: zendev attach zope Optionally (from zendev): zendev attach zope su - zenoss -c "zenpack --list"

    - ***CRITICAL***: Make sure that ImpactServer and Impact zenpacks are on the develop branch.
 Zendev may put them on master by default.